nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

   * Kala-Nemi: Makarakarn > Tetrakarn
   * Isis: Makarakarn > Tetrakarn
 * Goal is to repel Vorpal Blades, Deathbounds, Maziodynes, and potentially Magarudynes
-* Swap to Odin and Thunder Reign during Isis if you want for the big dick damage

 ## Team Fights & Final Boss

 Don't really bother reviving Metis in any of these fights

+Equip Null Elec accessory on Aigis (if you have it)

 ### Akihiko & Ken

 * Scan Akihiko & set Metis to Knockdown
-* Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
+* Swap to Arahabaki and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
-* Switch to Thor before Akihiko's attack to null it
+* Switch to Arahabaki before Akihiko's attacks to null it
-* Ziodyne on Thor turns
+* You want to focus down Ken first
-* Ragnarok on non-Thor turns
+* Basic Attack on Arahabaki turns, Ragnarok on non-Arahabaki turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)
-* Once Akihiko is alone you can use Tetrakarn instead of switching to Thor after Power Charge
+* Once Akihiko is alone or Metis dies you can use Tetrakarn on Arahabaki turns

-Fuse one of the following:

-> Thor x Hierophant x Lovers = Chernobog
->
-> Thor x Priestess x Fortune/Lovers/Chariot = Chernobog
->
-> Thor x Chariot x Justice = Chernobog
->
-> Thor x Strength x Hermit = Chernobog
->
-> Thor x Fool x Hanged = Chernobog
->
-> Thor x Magician x Magician = Chernobog
->
-> Thor x Lovers x Fortune = Chernobog

-Go run around Malebolge if you haven't already and find a low level Lovers, Empress, Chariot, or Hanged Man persona for the Hariti fusion

-Then fuse:

-> Mothman x Empress = Lovers
->
-> Mothman x Chariot = Temperance

-> Laksmi x Chernobog x Lovers/Hanged Man/Temperance = Hariti
->
-> > Ice Break
-> >
-> > Null Slash
-> >
-> > Resist Fire

-Equip Ice Amp accessory on Aigis
+Equip Null Slash accessory on Aigis

+### Koromaru & Junpei (Titania/Laksmi w/ Resist Fire)

+* Bufudyne down Koromaru first
+* Heal with Mediarama or Bishamonten's Diarhan if you are in range to die to double Agidyne
+* When Junpei is alone switch to Arahabaki and keep Tetrakarn up, Bufudyne Junpei when free

-### Koromaru & Junpei
+### Koromaru & Junpei (Titania/Loki w/ Null Fire)

-* Stay on Hariti and spam Bufudyne on Koro
-* Stay above 200-300ish (Life drain hurts)
+* Bufudyne down Koromaru first
+* If you get Fire Broken and take damage from Aigdyne heal with Mediarama or Bishamonten's Diarhan
-* When Junpei is alone switch to Odin and keep Tetrakarn up
+* When Junpei is alone switch to Arahabaki and keep Tetrakarn up, Bufudyne Junpei when free
-* Thunder Reign when free

-Equip Null Wind on Aigis
+Equip Null Wind accessory on Aigis

 ### Yukari & Mitsuru

 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
-* Swap to Odin and Tetrakarn then wait until repel under 50%
+* Swap to Arahabaki and keep Tetrakarn up, rush whenever you have free turns
-* Below 50% hp:
-  * Stay on Hariti and keep Ice Break up
-  * Spam Bufudyne when free
+* If you have the Laksmi w/ Ice Break you can it with Arahabaki's Repel Ice for big damage

 Take Yukari, Akihiko, Mitsuru (in that order)

-Put Ice Amp accessory back on Mitsuru

-Equip Aigis with Thunder Bracers
+Equip Null Wind accessory on Aigis

 Equip any ultimate weapons & best armor if you haven't already